Fantom-Factory/heroku-buildpack-fantom/README.md

 ### From a remote repository

-Most external pods are available publicly, usually from [Status302 Repository][status302-repo].
+Most external pods are available publicly, usually from the [Eggbox Repository][eggbox-repo].
 Here is a modified script that downloads and installs pods from there:

 ```
 #!java